OrdinaryMagician/saya_m/README.md

 ## Abilities

 **Saya** has inherited not just the immortal blood of two individuals who have imbibed the **Hourai Elixir**, but also their very powers themselves, and their fighting spirit.
 Despite being so small and frail looking, she's a natural at moving quickly, dashing and dodging.
 She's definitely got quite a lot of strength in those legs of her, which is also useful in close combat.
-Apart from the physical aspects, she's of course also proficient in spellcasting, but also being a gun nut as she is means she won't just use magic to defend herself, but also various weapons of her own choosing.
+Apart from the physical aspects, she's of course proficient in spellcasting, but also being a gun nut as she is means she won't just use magic to defend herself, but also various weapons of her own choosing.
 Do note that unlike the very robotic **Demolitionist**, she's a human, and as such will succumb to falling from great heights, poison and drowning.

 One must be reminded that the **Hourai Elixir** grants an individual what's basically *"divine immortality"*, that is, the ability to recover from death, even if the entire body itself is destroyed, for all of eternity.
 Even if demons tear your flesh to ribbons, you will return, angrier and more vengeful than before.
 Merely dying lets you get back up on the spot after a short while, but should you be reduced to nothing but a fine red mist, a new *"you"* will be reborn nearby, somehow **still wearing clothes** *(Yeah, that's something very peculiar about this phenomenon)*.

-Keep in mind, however, that if you die a horrible death and have to *"respawn"*, all your stuff will remain in the backpack you had in your previous body, so you'll need to recover it. *(Note: For the sake of gameplay sanity, keys don't get taken away)*
+Keep in mind, however, that if you die a horrible death and have to *"respawn"*, all your stuff will remain in the backpack you had in your previous body, so you'll need to recover it.
+This normally wouldn't happen with military-grade dedicated **Hammerspace** devices, but you're a civilian, so things won't be that convenient *(Note: For the sake of gameplay sanity, keys don't get taken away)*.

 Do note that you are very squishy, but you can try again and again no matter how many times you die.
 The game is over when **YOU** give up.